dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

         Build scheduled, use 'oc logs -f bc/file-uploader' to track its progress.
         Run 'oc status' to view your app.

-&#x3009;Wait for the application to be deployed with the suggest command:
+&#8680; Wait for the application to be deployed with the suggest command:

     oc logs -f bc/file-uploader